Performance

 Memory and large codebases

-Fallow’s flat edge storage and lock-free parallel resolution are designed for large monorepos.
+Fallow uses flat edge storage and lock-free parallel resolution, so it handles large monorepos well.
 Memory usage scales linearly with file count rather than with the Node.js GC heap.Detection capabilities

 - Comparison table